A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

 \subsection{Stability of amplitude reconstruction}

 We now consider the stability of the amplitude reconstruction.
 Note that for the off-the-grid case, it takes several tens pages in \cite{batenkov2019super} to prove the stability of the reconstruction of each amplitude $a_j$.
-Here we can take one page to have even stronger understanding for the amplitude reconstruction.
+Here we can take two pages to have a stronger understanding for the amplitude reconstruction.